A Muse is a resource – a statistical database – that offers hints for predictive typing.

 Muses used in the project remain at the top: No matter how you sort, the Muses in use remain at the top.
 That gives you two lists: Muses in the project sorted by name, and Muses not in the project, again sorted by name.

-You can export an entire Muse into a compressed file.
+You can export an entire translation memory into a compressed file.
 The file has the .mqm (memoQ Muse) extension.
 The exported file can be imported into another copy of memoQ.
 The other copy of memoQ should be the same version.

 To export a Muse: